Daming-W/VLArena/README.md

 ## DriveArena Platform 🛠️

 Introduce the functionalities of DriveArena, how to use it, and its role within the project.
+### Installation
+Please follow requirements folder for each environment.
+It is recommended to use one local machine for traffic simulation and two individual servers for VLM and video generative model respectively.
+For more detailed instructions, please follow DriveArene & LLaMA-Factory official repo for more details.

 ## Acknowledgement 🙏